dynamodan/wordpressigniter/readme.txt

 Why did I create this plugin, even though some others already exist?
 Because I wanted to:
 - easily integrate CodeIgniter without invading its core very much, or optionally, not at all.
-- show CodeIgniter output in a page, preserving all menu structure, template structure etc.
+- show CodeIgniter output in a page, preserving all WordPress menu structure, template structure etc.
 - not require template editing, so that templates can be easily swapped out and the CodeIgniter itegration still work.
 - allow customizing of the CodeIgniter APPPATH and BASEPATH variables, so that the system and application folders can be put somewhere outside the plugins folder (or docroot altogether for that matter)